An unexpected job surge confounds the Fed's economic models

 WASHINGTON (AP) — Does the Federal Reserve have it wrong?

-For months, the Fed has been warily watching the U.S. economy's robust job gains out of concern that employers, desperate to hire, will keep boosting pay and, in turn, keep inflation elevated.
+For months, the Fed has been warily watching the U.S. economy's robust job gains out of concern that employers, desperate to hire, would keep boosting pay and, in turn, keep inflation high.
 But January’s blowout job growth coincided with an actual slowdown in wage growth.
 And it followed an easing of numerous inflation measures in recent months.

 “Today’s jobs report is almost too good to be true,” said Julia Pollak, chief economist at ZipRecruiter.
 “Like $20 bills on the sidewalk and free lunches, falling inflation paired with falling unemployment is the stuff of economics fiction.”